American Express has announced several exciting new features for Platinum card members, slated to launch March 30, 2017.

 - $200 in Uber credits – The new “Uber Rides with Platinum” feature will give Platinum card members up to $200 in Uber credits per year for rides in the U.S. as well as Uber VIP status where available.
 Terms apply.

-- 5X Membership Rewards – Platinum card members will receive 5 points for each dollar they spend on eligible hotel bookings through amextravel.com.
+- 5X Membership Rewards – Platinum card members will receive 5 points for each dollar they spend on prepaid hotel bookings through amextravel.com.
 This is in addition to the 5 points per dollar they already earn on flights booked directly with airlines or American Express Travel.

 - Gold cards with no annual fee – Platinum card members will have the ability to add additional Gold cards to their Platinum card accounts without incurring annual fees for the Gold cards.
 Platinum card members will earn Membership Rewards on purchases made by their additional card members.

-Expanding global and
+Expanding global and travel services

 In addition to increasing the rewards benefits, American Express is also expanding the collection of global services available to Platinum card members.